Why Couples Are Growing Apart After Marriage?

 Try asking:

-• What did you need this week that you didn’t say?
+- What did you need this week that you did not say?

 They reopen emotional pathways that drift has quietly closed.